 An interesting finding about almonds is that your body will not absorb their total energy (Calories).
 Researchers have found that your body will generally absorb ~68 to 83% of the calories reported on nutrition labels for whole almonds (not almond butter).
 In other words, eating 100 calories of whole almonds will result in absorption of ~68-83 calories.

 The researchers indicate the most likely reason for this discrepancy is due to intact cell walls surrounding lipids and other molecules making them unavailable for digestion and absorption.
 This is a similar but unique mechanism from insoluble fiber in foods that interrupts digestion and absorption.

 Note: the calorie discrepancy is for whole almonds only and is not present in almond butter.
-In this state, the plant’s cell walls have been destroyed and the lipids are available to digestion and absorption.
+In the semi-solid state, the plant’s cell walls have been destroyed and the lipids are available to digestion and absorption.

 According to the USDA, these are the summarized macronutrient facts for almonds, serving size: 1 oz (28.35 g)

 - Fat: 14.2 g